 *For parents who need additional time we offer extended care for an additional fee.

-During the 2020 season, the New Rochelle YMCA carefully followed all New York State guidelines per COVID-19 exposure during summer camp sessions.
-We are continue to follow these guidelines in order to ensure the safety of our campers and staff.
-All campers and staff are screened first thing at arrival and monitored throughout the day.
-Camp sessions are limited to "pods" and all staff and campers are required to wear masks throughout the day.
-In addition, our facility is sanitized throughout the day by our staff including high touch areas (ie. door knobs, railings) and equipment (basketballs, mats, etc.).
+During the 2022 season, the New Rochelle YMCA carefully followed all New York State guidelines per COVID-19 exposure during summer camp sessions.
+We will continue to follow these guidelines in order to ensure the safety of our campers and staff.
+Additionally, our facility is sanitized throughout the day by our staff including high touch areas (ie. door knobs, railings) and equipment (basketballs, mats, etc.).

 Drop-off Procedure: Much like last year parents will be asked to drop off their children in the main parking lot.
 Campers will be checked in by their counselors and admitted through the main field.
 DO NOT LEAVE YOUR CHILDREN AT THE MAIN ENTRANCE ON BAYARD STREET.